comunes/kune/DEV-GUIDE.md

 -   the GroupOptionsPanel (the UI code, with all the GWT UI stuff).

-Besides, this class gives you in the standard output a sample code to use Suco in a module to build these objects.
+### IoC

-### IoC: as we described before we use Guice and Suco for IoC.
-Again, see HelloWorldModule class for a very simple sample of a GWT module using Suco.
+A we described before we use Guice for IoC.

 # Code preferences